-We offer a professional Tree Report & Tree Surveying service to both Domestic and Commercial customers, including Parish Councils, Schools, Land Management companies and private land owners.
-Our tree surveyors hold a Level 4 Certificate in Arboriculture and have completed a number of Tree Inspection training courses delivered by the Arb Association, as well as having a wealth of knowledge and experience to back this up with.
+We offer a professional Tree Surveying & Tree Report service to both domestic and commercial customers, including Parish & District Councils, Schools, Land Management companies and private land owners.
+Our tree surveyors hold a Level 4 Certificate in Arboriculture and the Lantra Professional Tree Inspection qualification, as well as having a wealth of knowledge and experience to back this up with.

-A Tree Report or Survey may be required for a number of reasons.
-We have listed below the types of Tree Reports & Tree Surveys that we offer with a brief explanation:
+A Tree Survey or Report may be required for a number of reasons.
+We have listed below the types of Tree Surveys & Tree Reports that we offer along with a brief explanation.

 Tree Preservation Order (TPO) and Conservation Area Planning Application

 Trees can be protected by law in the form of a TPO or they could be protected ‘if they fall within a Conservation Area.
 In both cases in order to obtain permission for any work to protected trees, an application must be submitted to the local planning authority.